INSIDE: Where to buy a Japanese bento lunch box in Tokyo on a budget.

 Opening a bento was my favourite part of the day, and my mouth waters at the memory of it.

-Each section in the box was filled with a small morsel of food.
-Things like:
+Each section in the box was filled with a small morsel of Japanese food.

 - A scoop of creamy coleslaw.